-Make sure you watch our video from

-2 of our Year 7s that show you around

-Poynton High School...
+Make sure you watch our video from students that show you around Poynton High School...

 You will find this on our transition page!

 Key people you might meet at Poynton...

 Not everyone has been mentioned and you'll meet more staff on your induction day, the Menai transition trip and then when you start with us in September.